Skip to main content

 Timeframe data

-Timeframe data includes two timestamps per data point, a start and an end.
-Because of this, timestamp data always represents a duration.
+Timeframe data includes two timestamps per data point: a start and an end.
+That's why the timestamp data always represents a duration.
 For example:

 {